-We’ve talked before about the importance of design and visual identity when it comes to brand communication and marketing.
+We’ve talked before about the importance of design and visual identity when it comes to brand communication.
 That first impression can make or break.
 So what happens when you get the feeling, or feedback, that your visuals are a turn-off?
 Change them.
 Improve them.

 1. Take a look at your color palette

 Following a trend is not the strategy here.
-You don’t have to change your logo to emerald because it’s the color for 2013.
-Your color palette can date you however, especially when combined with other outdated design elements and long since passed design trends.
+You don’t have to change your logo to yellow because it’s the Pantone Color of the Year.
+Your color palette can date you, however, especially when combined with other outdated design elements and long since passed design trends.
 Use your color palette for good.
 It can help you speak brand values and product and service characteristics.